Yasamandlp/EHospitalchatbot/README.md

-<<<<<<< HEAD

-# 🏥 e-Hospital Voice Assistant API
+# 🏥 E-Hospital Chatbot

-A Flask-based backend application for managing patients, doctors, treatments, and communication within an electronic hospital system.
-It supports Persian and English input, voice-to-text interaction, and includes a Swagger-documented RESTful API.
+A FastAPI-based backend application for managing patient-doctor interactions in an electronic hospital system.
+It supports Persian and English input, voice-to-text interaction, and provides a user-friendly chat interface for retrieving medical information.

 ## 🚀 Features